-There are separate guidelines for permanently accredited media who may produce certain moving images from events subject to strict guidelines issued by the Commercial Rights Holder here.
+There are separate guidelines for permanently accredited media who may produce certain moving images from events subject to strict guidelines issued by the Commercial Rights Holder.
+Permanent media should contact the FIA Media Delegate for more information.

-The FIA will allocate accreditation to digital outlets taking into account the above criteria in order to ensure that Championship coverage online is generated responsibly and that said coverage is reliable and of a quality befitting the world's top motor sport championship.
+The FIA will allocate website accreditation taking into account the above criteria in order to ensure that Championship coverage online is generated responsibly and that said coverage is reliable and of a quality befitting the world's top motorsport championship.

-Please note that due to the limited space available for media at the Championship events, and the increasing number of digital outlets reporting on Formula 1, compliance with the above does not guarantee accreditation.
+Please note that due to the increasing number of websites reporting on Formula 1, compliance with the above does not guarantee website accreditation.
+As with all media accreditation, the final decision is made by the FIA, which owns the FIA Formula One World Championship.

-The FIA reserves the right to check all the information provided by digital outlets to justify the allocation of a pass and to reject any application at its own discretion.
+The FIA reserves the right to check all the information provided by websites to justify the allocation of a pass and to reject any application at its own discretion.